Fuses

 Fuse applications:

-• Protection of electrical devices;
+• protection of electrical receivers;

-Ultra-quick fuses are characterized by an extremely fast response time when a short circuit or overload occurs.
-They can interrupt the circuit in as little as a few milliseconds.
-Traditional fuses, on the other hand, operate more slowly, with the fuse element gradually heating up.
+Ultra-fast fuses are distinguished primarily by their extremely fast reaction time in the event of a short circuit or overload.
+They can break the circuit in as little as a few milliseconds.
+Traditional fuses, on the other hand, operate more slowly, with their fusible element heating up gradually.